SMART chief calls for community effort to end streak of train-related deaths

 For Zane, the solution starts with a SMART-led task force that collaborates with county leaders, state lawmakers and private health care providers.
 She mentioned emergency phones placed at least at problem crossings and more security measures at all crossings as options that should be considered.

-Farhad Mansourian, general manager of SMART, said he favors a community of leaders from various agencies coming together to explore all options to come up with solutions.
+Farhad Mansourian, general manager of SMART, declined to say Tuesday what specific steps he will suggest to the rail agency’s board Wednesday to deal with the recent string of train fatalities.
+He said he favors a community of leaders from various agencies coming together to explore all options to come up with solutions.

 “We are facing a public health crisis and we must figure out what to do,” Mansourian said.
 “The community is hurting, asking for help.
 We must connect the dots and let’s deal with the crisis at the root problem and try to stop it.”